 Today, it is almost impossible to find an institution of higher education without a ranking system.
 While these rankings may vary by country, the basic premise is the same.
 Universities are evaluated based on their reputation, the quality of their teaching and research, and the availability of high-quality graduates.

-It means that if you want to study at a university in the UK, it’s going to be much harder to get in.
-You will have to compete with thousands of students, but you’ll also be competing with universities that are already highly regarded.
+It means that if you want to study at a university in the UK, it will be much harder to get in.
+You will have to compete with thousands of students but contend with universally highly regarded universities.
+In addition to the pressure, you’ll also face a higher cost of education.
+This is because you’ll likely have to pay a larger tuition fee.

 However, I don’t believe it is entirely fair to compare the two.
 Many universities offer amazing courses, but they are not necessarily ranked.
 If you attend one of those schools, you could miss out on excellent education.